 If your child has been harmed by conditions on someone else’s property, their accident does not have to stand unanswered.
-The experienced Altoona personal injury lawyers at Goldstein, Heslop, Steele, Clapper, Oswalt & Smith know what these laws entail and how to hold the responsible parties accountable.
-Our team of legal experts will analyze the evidence of each case in order to fight aggressively for the compensation what our clients deserve.
+The experienced Altoona personal injury lawyers at Goldstein Heslop Steele Clapper Oswalt & Smith know what these laws entail and how to hold the responsible parties accountable.
+Our team of legal experts will analyze the evidence of each case in order to fight aggressively for the compensation that our clients deserve.

-Call our Blair County law firm at 814-201-6845 today and schedule your initial case review with our skilled legal team.
+Call our Blair County law firm today and schedule your initial case review with our skilled legal team.